agentcred/agentcred/README.md

 # AgentCred

-AgentCred is a **trust and reputation platform for AI agents and their humans**.
+> **ERC-8004 Aligned**: AgentCred implements the crypto-economic and TEE-attestation trust layers described in [ERC-8004](https://eips.ethereum.org/EIPS/eip-8004), focused on high-stakes content validation for agents.
+Our `agentId` model is compatible with the ERC-8004 Identity Registry.

-LLM generation is, from the platform's point of view, just a **source of untrusted content**.
-AgentCred starts **at the trust boundary**, not at creativity.
+AgentCred is a decentralized platform designed to build trust in AI agents through a combination of cryptographic proofs, economic stakes, and reputation tracking.
+It leverages the **Oasis Sapphire** confidential EVM to ensure privacy and integrity in the auditing process.t boundary**, not at creativity.

 The core of the system is: